Fairleigh Dickinson stuns No. 1 seed Purdue in March Madness

-COLUMBUS, Ohio (AP) — Fairleigh Dickinson became the second No. 16 seed in history to win an NCAA Tournament game, stunning top-seeded Purdue 63-58 behind 19 points from Sean Moore and a relentless, hustling defense on Friday night.
+Pulling off one of the biggest upsets in NCAA Tournament history, the undersized, underdog Knights stunned top-seeded Purdue 63-58 on Friday night, becoming the second No. 16 seed to win a game in March Madness.

-The shortest team in the tourney, the Knights (21-15) showed no fear in swarming 7-foot-4 All-America center Zach Edey from the start.
-FDU’s players were quicker and more composed than the Big Ten champion Boilermakers (29-6).
+The shortest of the 363 Division I teams in the country, the Knights (21-15) showed no fear in swarming 7-foot-4 All-America center Zach Edey from the start and simply outplayed the Big Ten champion Boilermakers (29-6).

+“If we played them 100 times, they’d probably beat us 99 times,” FDU coach Tobin Anderson said.
+“Play them 100 times, we have one win.
+But tonight’s the one we had to be unique, we had to be unorthodox.
+We had to make it tough on them, just be different.”

+Sean Moore scored 19 points to lead FDU and a relentless defensive charge — the Knights pressed most of the game — by a team that now has everyone’s attention.

 Five years ago, UMBC showed the way for the little guys by overwhelming Virginia in the first 16-over-1 victory after numerous close calls over the years.
 Still, No. 16s had a 1-150 record against No. 1s and were 1-151 overall before FDU’s shocker.

-After the final horn, FDU’s players mobbed each other on the floor of Nationwide Arena, where the fans from Memphis and Florida Atlantic joined forces in cheering on the Knights in the final minutes.
+After the final horn, FDU’s players mobbed each other on the floor of Nationwide Arena, where the fans from Memphis and Florida Atlantic who were waiting for the day’s final game joined forces in cheering on the Knights in the final, frantic minutes.

-The Knights will now meet the Memphis-FAU winner on Sunday for a Sweet 16 berth and a trip next week to play at Madison Square Garden in New York — just a short drive from the private school’s campus in Teaneck, New Jersey.
+The Knights will meet FAU — a 66-65 winner over Memphis — on Sunday for a Sweet 16 berth and a trip next week to play at Madison Square Garden in New York, just a short drive from the private school’s main campus in Teaneck, New Jersey.

-“We just made history, boys … college basketball history, for this whole school,” coach Tobin Anderson told his team in the celebratory locker room.
-“We’re playing pretty damn well now.
-Hydrate, do all stuff you do, the ride is not over yet.
-We can do something more.”
+“Man, I can’t even explain it,” Moore said.
+“I’m still in shock right now.
+I can’t believe it.
+It’s crazy.
+But it feels amazing.”

 Fairleigh Dickinson didn’t even win the Northeast Conference Tournament, falling by one point in the title game to Merrimack, which couldn’t participate in the NCAA Tournament because of an NCAA rule that bars it from the postseason because it’s still completing its four-year transition from Division II.